cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 "0b".
 Underscores can be added to such a number solely for readability, so 0b00100001 (0x21) might be written 0b001_00001 to emphasize the desired interpretation of the bits in the byte; in this case, it is split into three bits and five bits.
+Encoded CBOR data items are sometimes given in the "0x" or "0b" notation; these values are then interpreted as byte strings in network byte order.

 # CBOR Data Models